-This guide examines all the factors that influence app development cost in detail.
-It also discusses cost breakdown for straightforward calculation, tips to reduce costs, a few ballpark estimates, and examples.
+This guide thoroughly examines all the factors that influence app development costs.
+It also discusses cost breakdown for straightforward calculation, tips to reduce costs, a few cost estimates, and examples.

 Let’s start with an overview of app development costs today.